leehari-ute/leehari-ute/README.md

 ### LeeHari :tada: :tada:

-- 🔭 I graduted at HCMC UTE
+- 🔭 I graduated from HCMC UTE.
-- 🌱 I'm currently working in DXC Technology Vietnam
+- 🌱 I'm currently working in DXC Technology Vietnam and have a role as a Frontend leader.
-- ✔  I'm
+- ✔  I have two years of experience with Angular.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: 100% of developers know StackOverflow
 ### Visitor